Explore the Studio

 We designed the MIT Sloan Teaching Studio with you and your teaching in mind.
 The technology is streamlined so you can focus on your students and the teaching experience.
 The studio is equipped with

-- cameras to capture your studio session;
+- cameras to capture your studio session in 4K;

 - a podium for your laptop;